 There are basically two types of Water Chiller – Air Conditioning (AC) and Industrial Process Cooling (PC) chillers.

-AC chillers are generally installed in sealed and pressurised systems, which require auto air vents, expansion vessel and a mains water supply through a filling valve or pressurisation unit.
+Process chillers are generally installed in sealed and pressurised systems, which require auto air vents, expansion vessel and a mains water supply through a filling valve or pressurisation unit.
 They generally have small volume buffer tanks and a low pressure water pump to suit a cooling coil in an AHU, but high pressure umps are also available.
-Aermec provide a vast range of AC chillers.

-PC chillers such as the CTA CPE and IPEO are supplied with an ‘fill & vent tank (make up tank)’ which eliminates the necessity for a mains water supply, expansion vessel and auto air vents, due to the self priming process.
+Chillers are are now supplied with an ‘fill & vent tank (make up tank)’ which eliminates the necessity for a mains water supply, expansion vessel and auto air vents, due to the self priming process.

-These PC chillers also come with a high pressure pump (i.e. 3 bar) and with a large volume buffer tank to prevent short cycling and provide a very stable supply temperature.
-CTA provide a large range of process cooling chillers.
+Chillers also come with a high pressure pump (i.e. 3 bar) and with a large volume buffer tank to prevent short cycling and provide a very stable supply temperature.
+We provide a large range of process cooling chillers.